peterkuma/ds-format/docs/master/Description/index.md

 #### Variable data

-Variable data are a multi-dimentional array (NumPy ndarray or MaskedArray, or a Python `list`), or a scalar (`int`, `float`, `str`, `bytes` and `bool`).
+Variable data are a multi-dimensional array (NumPy ndarray or MaskedArray, or a Python `list`), or a scalar (`int`, `float`, `str`, `bytes` and `bool`).
 They are stored in the dataset under arbitrary string keys, but names beginning with a dot (`.`) or a backslash (`\`) have to be escaped (see above).